ibm-cloud-docs/vmwaresolutions/services/fortinetvm_considerations.md

 {: #fortinetvm_considerations}

 The FortiGate Virtual Appliance service deploys a pair of FortiGate Virtual Appliances to your environment, which can help you reduce risk by implementing critical security controls within your virtual infrastructure.
+{: shortdesc}

 You can install multiple instances of this service as needed.
-You can manage this service by using the FortiOS Web Client or the CLI through SSH.
+You can manage this service by using the FortiOS web Client or the CLI through SSH.

-This service is available only to instances that are deployed in V2.0 or later releases.
-The current service version that is installed is 6.0.3.
+The current FortiGate Virtual Appliance version that is installed is 6.0.3.
 {:note}

 ## Technical specifications for FortiGate Virtual Appliance